 Once upon a time, tea was considered something special.
-So special, in fact, that entire blocks of the day were set aside for partaking in the warm, comforting beverage — always prepared with care and only using the finest of ingredients.
+So special, in fact, that entire blocks of the day were set aside for partaking in the warm, comforting beverage, not only in India and Russia but other places as well — always prepared with care and only using the finest of ingredients.

 Times, however, have changed.